rtcharity/resources.eahub.org/content/events/fellowships.md

 # Other Types of Fellowships

-Some uni groups also run fellowships focusing on effective career paths.
+Some uni groups run fellowships focusing on effective career paths.
 Other groups run advanced fellowships to further the understanding of people who are already familiar with EA principles.

 <hr>